eawww/MeetHooks/Outline.md

 > ⚠️ Let's note early that one constraint of hooks is that they can only be defined in the top level of their function.

 This hook defines a stateful value and a function for setting that value, returned in a pair.
-Convention is to assign these via array destructuturing as seen so that the setter is called `set` + the name of the value.
+Convention is to assign these via array destructuturing as seen so that so that the set function is the name of the value prefixed with the word `set`.
 Array destructuring is a common pattern for using hooks.

 On the initial render, the value of the stateful value is that of whatever is passed as an argument to `useState`.
 Calling the `set` function enqueues a rerender of the component replacing the stateful value with the new value.
 If it's the same value, the render will "bail out," meaning that it may re-render itself, but won't rerender deeper into the tree.